TorqIT/issue-management-action/README.md

 ### Requirements

-In order to work with the Projects API, the Action must be installed as a GitHub App.
-Follow the instructions here https://docs.github.com/en/apps/maintaining-github-apps/installing-github-apps for installing the App, then generate a client secret and add the credentials to your organization or repository's secrets.
-Create a secret named `APP_ID` with the value from the `App ID` listed on the App, and `APP_PEM` with the value from the generated client secret.
+In order to work with the Projects V2 API, your repository will need to be registered as a client in the GitHub App.
+Navigate to https://github.com/organizations/TorqIT/settings/apps/issue-management-action, click "Generate a new client secret", and add the following secrets to your repository or organization:
+- `ISSUE_MANAGEMENT_ACTION_APP_ID` = `<App ID value from page linked above>`
+- `ISSUE_MANAGEMENT_ACTION_CLIENT_SECRET` = `<Client secret generated above>`

 ### Example usage